-SCHOOL SCHOOL OF F INE ARTS ACADEMIC UNIT DEPARTMENT OF FINE ARTS AND SCIENCES OF ART LEVEL OF STUDIES UNDERGRAD UNDERGRADUATE COURSE CODE ТҮП 102 TYΠ 102 SEMESTER 1 COURSE TITLE ANTHROPOL ANTHROPOLOGY OF ART if credits are awarded for separate comportations are awarded for separate comportations are awarded.
-If the credits are course, give the weekly teaching he or onents of the course, e.g. lectures, are awarded for the whole of the CREDITS 3 2 2 Add rows if necessary.
-The organisation of methods used are described in detail at (d).
-COURSE TYPE general background, special background, specialised general knowledge, skills development General back ground, general knowledge PREREQUISITE COURSES: No LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek IS THE COURSE OFFERED TO ERASMUS STUDENTS Yes (In English and French language) COURSE WEBSITE (URL) http://ecours se.uoi.gr/course, /view.php?id=10 003
+SCHOOL SCHOOL OF F INE ARTS ACADEMIC UNIT DEPARTMEN DEPARTMENT OF FINE ARTS AND SCIENCES OF ART LEVEL OF STUDIES UNDERGRAD UNDERGRADUATE COURSE CODE ТҮП 102 SEMESTER 1 COURSE TITLE ANTHROPOLOGY OF ART if credits are awarded for separate compor laboratory exercises, etc. If the credits are course, give the weekly teaching ho nponents of the course, e.g. lectures, sare awarded for the whole of the CREDITS 3 2 Add rows if necessary.
+The organisation of methods used are described in detail at (d). e teaching COURSE TYPE general background, special background, specialised general knowledge, skills development General back ground, general knowledge PREREQUISITE COURSES: No LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek IS THE COURSE OFFERED TO ERASMUS STUDENTS Yes (In English and French language) COURSE WEBSITE (URL) http://ecours se.uoi.gr/course, /view.php?id=1 003